 Peaches may reduce breast cancer growth.

 Individuals who've received a breast cancer diagnosis may want to consult their doctor about incorporating peaches into their regular routine.
 A 2014 study published in the Journal of Nutritional Biochemistry found that polyphenols found in peaches may reduce the growth and metastasis of MDA-MB-435 breast cancer cells.
-In fact, the study's authors found that consumption of just two to three peaches per day may have a beneficial effect at limiting this type of cancer cell's growth.
+In fact, the study's authors found that consumption of just two to three peaches per day may have a beneficial effect in limiting this type of cancer cells' growth.

 What's more, a study published in the Journal of Agricultural and Food Chemistry found that phenolic compounds derived from Rich Lady peaches were effective at targeting this same type of breast cancer cells and limiting their proliferation.
 And if you want to keep yourself healthy, check out The One Food That Raises Your Breast Cancer Risk, According to Science.

 Want to speed up a sluggish digestive tract?
 Try adding some peaches to your menu.
 A medium peach packs two grams of dietary fiber, which can help get your digestion moving again in no time.

 Peaches may reduce your risk of osteoporosis.